mari-mohmd/python-in-airborne-systems/README.md

 ---

 ## Overview

-Python is a widely adopted programming language celebrated for its ease of use, dynamic typing, and strong community support.
-Despite these advantages, Python presents challenges when considered for safety-critical applications, notably those in airborne systems.
-Concerns arise from performance limitations, limited compile-time checking, and dynamic features that may impact reliability in environments where failures can have severe consequences.
-Airborne systems, with their stringent safety requirements, provide a context in which these challenges can be critically examined.
-This study evaluates Python’s alignment with the objectives defined in DO-178C (Software Considerations in Airborne Systems and Equipment Certification).
-By analyzing Python’s core characteristics against these rigorous standards, we highlight potential compliance gaps and practical challenges that may hinder its use in safety-critical contexts.
+This project evaluates Python’s suitability for safety-critical applications, particularly in the context of DO-178C certification for airborne systems.
+While Python is widely adopted for its ease of use and flexibility, limitations such as lack of compile-time checks, delayed signal handling, and limited optimization raise concerns for reliability in high-assurance environments.
-In addition, we perform a comparative analysis between Python and Rust—a modern systems programming language noted for its safety guarantees and performance.
-Rust was selected not as a replacement for established baselines such as Ada, C, and C++, but as a complementary point of comparison illustrating how a newer, safety-oriented compiled language contrasts with Python’s interpreted model.
-Our findings indicate that Python lacks compile-time error checking, exhibits delayed signal handling, and has limited optimization capabilities, which together may affect its performance and reliability.
-Potential enhancements such as Just-In-Time (JIT) compilation, advanced static analysis, and robust type-checking tools are recommended to mitigate these issues.
-Overall, our study emphasizes both the strengths and limitations of Python and suggests pathways to improve its viability for safety-critical use.
+We compare Python against Rust, a modern language designed with safety and performance in mind.
+Rust is not presented as a replacement for traditional safety-critical languages (Ada, C, C++), but as a useful benchmark to highlight how a safety-oriented compiled language contrasts with Python’s interpreted model.

 ---